 Gerald Patterson was an amazing cognitive psychologist who did a lot of the early research in the development of conduct disorder.
 (Yes this is a blog about autism and special education, but the principles of behavior are the same regardless of your “diagnosis.”).
 One of the things that he noted in families with children eventually diagnosed with conduct disorder was what he called the coercive cycle.
 You can read a more descriptive version of the coercive process here, but I’ll give you a quick overview.

-The adult begins to threaten the student (e.g., you better do this or you will
+- The adult begins to threaten the student (e.g., you better do this or you will be grounded)

 Applying the Coercive Cycle

-So all of this is why it’s so important to PREVENT power struggles to avoid both the frustration (by both participants) and avoid the escalation.
-And there are strategies you can put in place when presenting directions that make it less of a “yes/no” situation.
+So all of this is why it’s so important to use these interventions for defiant behavior to PREVENT power struggles to avoid both the frustration (by both participants) and avoid the escalation.
+And there are strategies and effective interventions you can put in place when presenting directions that make it less of a “yes/no” situation.
 While they aren’t new, revolutionary strategies, they are tried and true and they work for exactly this type of situation.

 5 Ways to Prevent Power Struggles in the Classroom